Huseyinvk/AI_ResumeAnalyzer/README.md

 3. Launch the dashboard using `streamlit run app/Home.py`.

 ---
-*Created by Hüseyin to revolutionize career transitions through the power of Artificial Intelligence.*
+*Created by Huseyinvk to revolutionize career transitions through the power of Artificial Intelligence.*

+## Ethical Disclosure & Acknowledgements
+This project has been developed with the strategic assistance of Large Language Models (LLMs).
+These AI tools were utilized during the architectural design, code optimization, and documentation phases to ensure high-quality standards and professional output.